jfields4733/Jordan/13Debounce_Shift/README.md

 *How would you test this?
 Show your instructor.*

+The parallelIn shows on the parallelOut.
+The numberOfBitsToShift will shift the output accordingly with the leftRightDirection determining the direction.
+The In switch determines whether the shift register ushers in 1s or 0s when it shifts the output.

 *What are the new bits going into the shiftRegister if the numberOfBitsToShift is 2 and In is set at 1?*

+00000011 would show on the shift register.

 ## 5 Shift Operator with Clock